jorgcast/js-array-manipulation/README.md

     Input: ([1, 2, 3], 0, 1)
     Output: [1]
+    Explanation: start position is 0 and the end position is 1.

 Example 2:

     Input: ([1, 2, 3], 1, 2)
     Output: [2]
+    Explanation: start position is 1 and the end position is 2.

 Example 3:

     Input: ([1, 2, 3], 1)
     Output: [2, 3]
+    Explanation: start position is 1 with no end position.

 ### Kata 11